 One of the reasons why Cher is such a divisive figure is the fact that’s politically involved.
 While she’s not a member of any party, she has a voice that she has always used for the right things, including fighting for women’s rights, LGBT rights, anti-discrimination of people of color, and so on.
 And, as history has shown, she was always on the right side.

 “In 2018 Cher covered a small selection of ABBA songs for her 26th (!!!) studio album.
 There were some really good ones like “Dancing Queen”, including “Fernando”, and “Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)” and “The Winner Takes It All”.
 Rolling Stone magazine called it the 5th best album of the year and it was also among the top sellers of the year in the US and in the UK.”

 One of the songs that Cher covered was “Chiquitita”, ABBA’s best-selling single from their “Voulez-Vous” album, which topped several international charts, including the ones in Belgium, Ireland, and South Africa.
 It also reached number 29 on the “Billboard” Hot 100 and number 17 in Canada.

 ABBA first performed the song at UNICEF’s “Music for UNICEF Concert” in January of 1979, where other top performers of the day, such as Bee Gees, Olivia Newton-John and Donna Summer also made an appearance.
 The event was broadcast internationally and aimed to raise money for children, but it wasn’t the success everybody hoped it would be.

-ABBA gave half of their rights for “Chiquitita” for a couple of years, until 2014, when they decided to give all of their royalties from the song to UNICEF.
-Given how the single is among their ten most streamed on YouTube and Spotify to this day, many kids got a warm meal thanks to the gesture.
+ABBA gave half of their rights to “Chiquitita” for a couple of years, until 2014, when they decided to give all of their royalties from the song to UNICEF.
+Given how the single is among the ten most streamed on YouTube and Spotify to this day, many kids got a warm meal thanks to the gesture.